What Are the Differences Between Canadian French and European French?

 Yes, that’s true, but Anglicisms played such an important role in shaping québécois that it needs a special mention.

-Being surrounded and governed by English speakers for centuries meant that the French spoken in Quebec was heavily influenced by English, with a vast number of loanwords and loan translations still in use today.
+Being surrounded and governed by English speakers for centuries meant that the French spoken in Quebec was heavily influenced by English, with many loanwords and loan translations still in use today.

 Here are just a few, with the European French equivalents in square brackets: